How to Open a Bank Account with Bad Credit

 Prepare Your Documents

-Understand the Application Procedure
+Know the Application Steps

 How to Clear Your ChexSystems Record